Cardiosonic

 What is Cardiosonic's primary focus?

-Cardiosonic develops solutions for transluminal, high-intensity ultrasound ablation, specifically targeting resistant hypertension with its TIVUS system.
+Cardiosonic develops solutions for transluminal, high-intensity ultrasound ablation, specifically targeting resistant hypertension with its TIVUS catheter system.

 When was Cardiosonic founded?